 Exit from stop3 is done by asserting RESET or an asynchronous interrupt pin.
 The asynchronous interrupt pins are IRQ, PIA0-PIA7, PIB0-PIB7, and PID0-PID7.
-Exit from stop3 can also be done by the low-voltage detect (LVD) reset, low-voltage warning (LVW) interrupt, ADC conversion complete interrupt, real-time clock (RTC) interrupt or SCI receiver interrupt.
+Exit from stop3 can also be done by the low-voltage detect (LVD) reset, low-voltage warning (LVW) interrupt, ADC conversion complete interrupt, real-time clock (RTC) interrupt, MSCAN wake-up interrupt, or SCI receiver interrupt.